karthipitt/Getting-and-cleaning-data-Coursera-project/CodeBook.md

 [1] subject_id : ID of the subject performing an activity [2] activity: ID corresponding to one of the following activities

-1 WALKING
+1 Walking

-2 WALKING_UPSTAIRS
+2 Walking_Upstairs

-3 WALKING_DOWNSTAIRS
+3 Walking_Downstairs

-4 SITTING
+4 Sitting

-5 STANDING
+5 Standing

-6 LAYING
+6 Laying

 [3] - [81]: All these variables have been described in features_info.txt